castrorenam/castrorenam.github.io/_posts/2020-10-28-non-parametric-model.md

     x =  \mathbf{H}^{K} (f_{K-1} \circ \cdot\cdot\cdot \circ f_1) + \mathbf{b}^{K}
 \end{equation}

-Therefore, the chain of transformation is in fact turning the input variable of unknown distribution into a standard logistic distribution variable, which is in tur used to estimate the entropy of the latent.
+Therefore, the chain of transformation is in fact turning the input variable of unknown distribution into a standard logistic distribution variable, which is in turn used to estimate the entropy of the latent.

 Suppose we have a set of samples {$z_1, z_2, ...$} sampled from a unknown distribution.